phpstan/phpstan-beberlei-assert/README.md

 ## Description

-The main scope of this extension is to help phpstan to detect the type of object after the `Assert\Assertion` validation.
+The main scope of this extension is to help PHPStan to detect the type of object after the `Assert\Assertion` validation.

 ```php
 <?php declare(strict_types = 1);